Wasta-Geek/voice-of-hell/README.md

 # voice-of-hell

-Soundboard project in the same line of my previous project 'voice-changer' in C++, but in Rust.
+Soundboard project in Rust with a small GUI using Tauri crate and React as frontend framework (Mantine framework).

 ## Formatting